RHIT-CSSE/csse304/Homework/RecursiveInterpreter/ReadMe.md

    implement the let* like behavior of the Racket letrec expression.
 7. The single variable lambda expression, e.g. (lambda arg-list <bodies>)
 8. One armed if: (if <exp> <exp>)
 9. reset-global-env: This is a regular Racket procedure (not something interpreted by your interpreter).
-It resets the global environment to what it was when you first started yoru interpreter.
+It resets the global environment to what it was when you first started your interpreter.
 In other words, it removes all items added through "define".

 This is an individual assignment.